Nazariy Yaremchuk

-Nazariy Nazarovych Yaremchuk (Назарій Назарович Яремчук; 30 November 1951 – 30 June 1995) was a Ukrainian singer, born in the village of Rivnya, Chernivtsi Oblast.
+Nazariy Nazarovych Yaremchuk (Назарій Назарович Яремчук; 30 November 1951 – 30 June 1995) was a Ukrainian singer, born in the village of Rivnia, Chernivtsi Oblast.
 He was posthumously named Hero of Ukraine in August 2021.

 Until his death in 1995, Yaremchuk was one of the most-loved singers of Ukraine.
 He held on to the title People's Artist of Ukraine and was a posthumously recipient of the Shevchenko National Prize.
 In Ukraine, he was commonly nicknamed "the favourite of the country" and the "nightingale from the Bukovyna".

 Yaremchuk was mostly known for his Ukrainian-language repertoire.
 Together with Vasyl Zinkevych and Volodymyr Ivasyuk, he was the first singer to sing in his native language at Pesnya goda.
 As part of VIA Smerichka, Yaremchuk first popularised songs such as "Chervona Ruta" and "Vodohray".

 Yaremchuk's children became known in music as well.
 His two eldest sons Dmytro Yaremchuk and Nazariy Yaremchuk were both assigned the title People's Artist of Ukraine.
 Daughter Mariya Yaremchuk became a well-known recording artist and represented Ukraine in the Eurovision Song Contest 2014.

 Early life

 Nazariy Yaremchuk's native house in modern day Vyzhnytsa.

-Nazariy Yaremchuk was born as the youngest and third child of Nazariy Tarasovych Yaremchuk and Mariya "Marichka" Dariyivna in the village of Rivnya (nowadays part of Vyzhnytsia) on the banks of the Cheremosh river.
+Nazariy Yaremchuk was born as the youngest and third child of Nazariy Tarasovych Yaremchuk and Mariya "Marichka" Dariyivna in the village of Rivnia (nowadays part of Vyzhnytsia) on the banks of the Cheremosh river.
 Due to the aftermath of World War II, the family was of a composed nature.
 His father was thirty-four years his mother's senior and was therefore already 64 when Nazariy was born.
 At that time, his father already had two adult children from an earlier marriage, Dmytro and Emilia.
 However, neither of them lived with them in the house.
 Young Nazariy grew up with his older brother Bohdan and older sister Kateryna "Katryusha", and their father's grandson, Stepan.
 In fact, Nazariy's half-brother Dmytro (born 1924) then resided in Winnipeg, Canada, after he had fled there at the end of World War II due to his activities the UPA.

 Nazariy Yaremchuk was said to have a happy childhood and enjoyed music from a young age.
 That changed when his father died in 1963, when Yaremchuk was only twelve.
 This led to the decision of his mother to send him to a boarding school in Vyzhnytsia.
 There, he started to interest himself for choral music and mandolin.
 He eventually transferred to a secondary school to finish his education.